Under what conditions can I access to the Romanian labuor market?

-If you have been granted a form of protection in Romania, you have unrestricted access to the labor market, just like any Romanian citizen.
+If you have been granted a form of protection in Romania, you have unrestricted access to the labour market, just like any Romanian citizen.
 Once you have been granted a form of protection: you can register as a job-seeker with the County Employment Agencies, you can enroll in vocational training courses, and you can prepare for job interviews / other practical assignments which may be required by the employer.

 - How to become employed?